 A systematic review found that both perceived discrimination and internalised stigma were associated with loneliness in people with psychosis (Lim et al, 2018).
 However, studies on the relationship between societal perceptions and loneliness are limited, with a lack of studies that investigate discrimination and stigma in CMD and PD.

-Rationale and Current Study
+Rationale and Current Study Aims

 There is some indication from previous literature that there may be differences in severity of loneliness between different diagnostic groups (Giacco et al, 2016), but there are few direct comparisons of patient groups, and reasons for any differences in loneliness between diagnostic groups are poorly understood.
 Service users’ needs for help with social relationships and loneliness are often under-addressed in mental health services (Pinfold et al, 2015).
 In the UK context in which this study was conducted, mental health service users are typically supported by a community psychiatric nurse, acting as a “care coordinator”.
 It is acknowledged in policy guidance that addressing mental health service users’ social needs requires an integrated response from the whole health and social care workforce (Allen et al, 2016).
 Understanding the clinical groups most affected by loneliness, and the factors which are associated with and may underpin loneliness in mental health contexts are therefore of high relevance for mental health nursing clinicians and researchers.